 National publications, economists and university researchers recognize Northwest Arkansas as one of the nation’s most successful regions.
 They are consistent with their praise of Northwest Arkansas, its counties and cities, its economy and businesses, and its quality of life.
 It's worth saying many publications and researchers' lists show the city of Fayetteville as the place that's being ranked, but the statistics used to determine the rankings make clear that the ranking is based on the success of the Northwest Arkansas metropolitan statistical area (the Fayetteville-Springdale-Rogers MSA) rather than any one city.
-Here are some examples of the praise that's been heaped on Northwest Arkansas.
+Here are some examples of the praise that's been heaped on Northwest Arkansas, its individual cities and its schools.